 CBA v Wood VSC 264

-In Commonwealth Bank of Australia v Wood VSC 264, the guarantor Claimed but not proved.
-For example, the police can allege in court that a car was stolen, but they then have to prove it with evidence.
-If you say a person did something illegal you are making an allegation.
-Unless you can back it up, you will not be able to win a court case about it. that the CBA breached the Banking Code by giving the guarantee to the debtor, or someone acting on behalf of the debtor, to arrange the signing.
+In the case of Commonwealth Bank of Australia v Wood VSC 264, the guarantor alleged that the CBA breached the Banking Code by giving the guarantee to the debtor, or someone acting on behalf of the debtor, to arrange the signing.
 The guarantor also argued that the bank failed to ensure that he signed the guarantee when the debtor was not there, and that the breaches gave him the right to terminate the guarantee.
 The court found that the guarantor had failed to prove that his loss, which was the amount of his liability under the guarantee, was caused by the breach of the Banking Code.
 So even through the court found that the relevant provisions of the Banking Code were incorporated as contractual terms of the guarantee, and that they were breached, the guarantor was not entitled to a remedy.

-(See ‘Banking Code of Practice’ in Chapter 5.10: Unauthorised transactions and ePayments Code.)
+(See ‘Banking Code of Practice’ in ‘Credit and finance industry codes of conduct‘.)